AllenInstitute/EnhancerBenchmark/README.markdown

 We will be using the Github issues page for this website, [found here](https://github.com/AllenInstitute/EnhancerBenchmark/issues), as a means for discussion and questions regarding the challenge.

-## Join the challenge!
-Now that the challenge has started, any additional teams wishing to join should reach out to nelson.johansen@alleninstitute.org.

 ## Organizing committee

 | | | | |